nkh/P5-App-Asciio/documentation/mdbook_asciio/src/for_developers/cross_algorithm.md

-**In summary:** If the character next to it is also an cross point, then either the foreground character or the background character of the intersection can meet the requirements.So I said earlier that the foreground and background characters of the cross point all need to be recorded.
+**In summary:** If the character next to it is also an cross point, then either the foreground character or the background character of the intersection can meet the requirements.So I said earlier that the foreground and background characters of the cross point all need to be recorded.In fact, there may be more than one character that meets the condition in the background, so all of these characters need to be considered, not just limited to 2 characters.

-### The case of character coverage
+### 2.4 The case of character coverage

 There is another situation that needs to be explained separately,Similar to above but slightly different